Regents Professor of Pathology and Infectious Diseases,

 - President, Global Animal Health -Tanzania

 Guy Palmer DVM, PhD holds the Jan and Jack Creighton Endowed Chair at WSU where he is Regents Professor of Pathology & Infectious Diseases.
-The founding director of WSU’s Paul G. Allen School for Global Animal Health, he currently leads university-wide efforts as Senior Director of Global Health.
+The founding director of WSU’s Paul G. Allen School for Global Health, he currently leads university-wide efforts as Senior Director of Global Health.

 A board-certified pathologist, Dr. Palmer leads global health programs in Africa and Central America as well as directing the Robert R. Fast Infectious Diseases Research Laboratory.
 He directed the NIH Training Program in Infectious Diseases from 2003-2018 and currently holds a NIH MERIT award for research on pathogen emergence.
 He holds a joint appointment at the Nelson Mandela African Institution of Science and Technology and directs the Bill & Melinda Gates Foundation supported Integrated PhD Program between WSU and the Nelson Mandela African Institution of Science and Technology.